solliancenet/azure-synapse-analytics-day/07-Optimize-a-Power-BI-Model.md

     ![ws name.](media/7.32.png)

     *The dataset is published and is configured ready for use.
 In **Exercise 7**, you’ll perform a live connection to the dataset and create a report*.

+   ###Summary

+In this exercise, you used Power BI Desktop to configure dimension table storage as dual.
+You then added an aggregation table to accelerate query performance.
+The model storage was switched to mixed mode: Some tables now cache data to further boost query performance.
+You finalized the exercise by deploying the model to the Power BI service, so it is ready for reporting in Exercise 07